Special articles

 This is about travel movies; Two or more people off to discover the world and themselves.
 We have come to the third list of great travel movies.
 In the previous article we met the lone wolves travelling the earth's surface looking for something.
 The following...

-The elusive goal of visiting all World Heritage Sites
+The Growing Puzzle of World Heritage “Locations”

 Counting countries or the art of exaggeration